DanielHearn/danielhearn.github.io/src/blog/content/blog/mindburners_into_the_void/index.md

 ### Theme

-Nathan’s games have great cyber-occult theming that comes through via the art and iconography.
-Installing and binary mechanics work with the theming
+As with Nathan Meunier's other games this continues to have great art and theming along with very readable iconography.
+The binary and installation mechanics were the standout thematic mechanics for me.

 ### Conclusion